Telematics Guides | Telematics Explained

 Safety and security are a big part of any company’s policy.
 How does telematics work with that?
 It’s actually easy and quite handy.

-Telematics gives you the live location of your vehicles 24/7 and this doesn’t need any explanation of why it’s important for safety reasons.
-But there’s more.
-Telematics comes with geofences.
+Telematics gives you the live location of your vehicles 24/7 and also utilises geofences.
 That means you can set a perimeter or create a virtual zone and get alerted every time a vehicle enters or leaves that perimeter or zone.

-Then, you have cameras integrated with some telematics systems.
+Then, you have cameras that can be integrated with some telematics systems.
 Camera systems can be crucial to prove your driver wasn’t at fault in an incident.
 They can be required by law for some under London’s Direct Vision Standard.

 But more importantly, you can get instant alerts and HD footage if there’s a crash.
 You can send help right away and you’ll get a record for insurance claims.